Balaka Township, Malawi: Maphunziro Foundation

 Maphunziro Foundation was registered in 1996 and serves the local population of Balaka with a variety of projects and initiatives to build capacity for community-based orphan care, HIV/AIDS and life skills education, income-generation (economic empowerment), and access to secondary education.
 The Maphunziro Foundation office is located in Mlambe Motel in Balaka Township.
 Maphunziro is a Chichewa word meaning "education".

 Bola Moyo

 Bola Moyo was formed in 2004 to address various challenges faced by the people of Balaka, including HIV/AIDS and other diseases, food insecurity, gender inequality, and poverty.
 The organisation focuses on empowering youth through various programs and initiatives including a youth centre (House of Many Stories), learning garden and secondary school sponsorships.
 Bola Moyo has offices in Portland, Oregon (USA) and Balaka Township, Malawi.
 Bola Moyo is a Chichewa phrase meaning "better life".

 Entertainment and leisure

-For recreation and leisure, visitors and locals make pleasure at places like Mlambe Motel which is just next to Balaka Post office.
-Another place where people recreate is Zembani Lodge which is few metres from the stadium.
-Other places include bars like Phekani, Masamba Bise, Chiyembekezo Motel, Aunt fletcher Bar, Aunt ruth Bar, Modern Bottle store owned by Master chitabwino.

 Over the weekend, locals organise discotheques and teen times.
 However, live band performances attract more people that discos.

 Balaka is a home to two big bands in Malawi: Alleluya Band which belongs to Andiamo Youth Cooperative, and Zembani Band which is owned by Lucius Banda.